robot-exploration/robot-exploration.github.io/_posts/my_advising_philosophy.md

 researcher and independent thinker that would have been hard to achieve otherwise.

+## What is a good problem?

+There's a lot of writing on this that I think is largely in agreement, so I won't repeat it all here (but see my [collection of PhD advice]({{site.baseurl}}/blog/2025/phd-advice/)) for more in depth discussions.

+One useful framework (credit to Robert Mahony for sharing this) is that a good problem is evaluated in the following context:

+- **Impact**: Is this problem important?
+Will solving it have a meaningful impact on the world?
+Is it a problem that people care about?
+- **Novelty**: Is this problem new?
+Does it advance the state of the art and how we think about the problem?
+- **Feasibility**: Is this problem tractable?
+Can we make meaningful progress on it in a reasonable time frame?
+Is it too big or too small?
+- **Interest**: Do you care about this problem?
+Are you excited to work on it?
+  Will you be able to sustain interest in it over the long term?
+- **Resources**: Do you have the resources (time, funding, expertise) to tackle this problem?
+  Are there collaborators or mentors who can help?

+The right weighting of these factors depends on the student and circumstances.

+E.g., for a first-year student, feasibility and interest may be more important than novelty or impact.
+It can be useful to start with a problem that is good to get traction on, even if it is not the most impactful or novel problem (though we should be considering these factors as well).
+The first problem I worked on as a PhD student was not particularly impactful, but it gave me a good launching point and allowed me to develop my skills and understanding of the field.

 ## Mentorship style

 On this, I'll speak at a high level.
 I think there's no one-size-fits-all style and what works best is completely dependent on the people.
 There are a few common things that should generalize across all students:

-- as students progress, they should take more and more ownership of their research (choosing problems, developing ideas, etc.)
+**Student development**: as students progress, they should take more and more ownership of their research (choosing problems, developing ideas, etc.)

-- I will provide guidance and mentorship, but I expect students to be self-motivated and take the initiative to learn and develop their ideas
+**Independence**: I will provide guidance and mentorship, but I expect students to be self-motivated and take the initiative to learn and develop their ideas

-- who we are as people is more important than who we are as researchers (though research is an important and valuable part of society)
+**Priorities**: who we are as people is more important than who we are as researchers (though research is an important and valuable part of society).
+Similarly, the order of priorities is: family (however you define that), health, and then research.

+**Level of involvement**: I want to be an involved mentor who is there to help students grow, but I also want to give students the space to develop their own ideas and approaches.
+There's a line to walk here, and I expect to communicate openly with students about how much guidance they want and need at any given time.
+I do expect to discuss research ideas and approaches at a fairly detailed level and be more engaged in the day-to-day of research than more senior faculty.
+Of course, this is all highly dependent on the student and their preferences/needs.

+**Things I will work on with students**: I will work with students on developing their ideas, scoping problems, designing experiments, and writing papers.
+I value communication, and would argue the ability to clearly communicate ideas is the most important skill for anyone to develop.
+I plan to work with students on their writing, presentations, and other communication skills.

+**Expectations for students**: In general, I'll try to set clear expectations for students.
+If expectations are unclear, I want students to be comfortable asking for clarification.
+I will also encourage students to set their own expectations for themselves and communicate those to me.

+**Career development**: I want to help students develop their careers, whether that is in academia, industry, or elsewhere.
+I will support students in finding internships, jobs, and other opportunities that align with their interests and goals.
+I will also help students prepare for the job market, including reviewing application materials, conducting mock interviews, and providing advice on how to navigate the job market.
+I'm lucky to have a number of colleagues who are in academia, industry, startups, and a range of other careers.
+If students are interested in exploring different career paths, I will help connect them.

 ## Communication